AgbegbeTech/ConsensusFramework/README.md

 # Architecture

-The CFF architecture consists of several key components:
+The CF architecture consists of several key components:

 ∙ Consensus Module Interface: A generic interface for consensus modules, allowing for easy integration and interchangeability of consensus mechanisms.
 ∙ Dynamic Consensus Selector: A component that evaluates network conditions and selects the most appropriate consensus mechanism based on predefined criteria.